njmmatthieu/omnipath-secondary-adapter/README.md

 # Omnipath Secondary Adapter

+This repository contains the scripts to run OntoWeaver and BioCypher for the creation of knowledge graphs from the OmniPath database.
+The project is currently under development.

+## Overview

+The repository contains an Ontoweaver mapping file that serves as a BioCypher "secondary adapter" for OmniPath database.
+The adapter includes predefined sets of node types (entitites) and edge types (relationships) for the diffrent tables of Omnipath database (*Networks*, *Enzyme-PTM*, *Complexes*, *Annotations*, *Intercell*).
+A script is also provided to run OntoWeaver and BioCypher to create the knowledge graph.

 ## About OmniPath

 [Omnipath](https://omnipathdb.org/) is a database of molecular biology prior knowledge developed in [Saez Lab](https://saezlab.org/) and [Korcsmaros Lab](https://www.earlham.ac.uk/korcsmaros-group).
 It combines data from more than 100 resources and contains: